Beaufort

 Beaufort shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Beaufort's four schools have a combined enrollment of 372 students, serving balanced educational opportunities with an ICSEA score of 995.
-The area has three primary and one secondary school, providing places for 7.2 residents per 100, which is below the regional average of 10.7.
-Some students may attend schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+The area's four schools have a combined enrollment of 372 students, with typical Australian school conditions (ICSEA: 995) indicating balanced educational opportunities.
+Education provision is balanced with three primary and one secondary school serving distinct age groups.
+School places per 100 residents are lower than the regional average at 7.2, suggesting some students may attend schools in adjacent areas.
+Note that where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education